Domestic Violence & Allegations of Abuse

 • Digital or Cyber Abuse: With the prevalence of technology, abusers may use it to harass, threaten, or control their victims, including through cyberbullying, hacking, or non-consensual sharing of private information.

 It's important to recognize that domestic violence doesn't always involve physical harm, and emotional, psychological, and financial abuse can be equally damaging.
 Virginia provides legal protections for victims of all forms of domestic violence, including protective orders and legal recourse against the abuser.
-Recognizing and addressing these various types of domestic violence is crucial to providing support and ensuring the safety and well-being of victims in the state.

 Continue Reading Read Less